 Fencers who are not present for their bout after having started a competition (for reasons other than a verified medical withdrawal) will be excluded from the competition, and national points and/or classifications that might have been earned for that competition will not be awarded.
 Further disciplinary action can be taken by USA Fencing.

 All events will be one round of pools comprised of the standard 5-touch bout in 3 minutes, with 100% promotion to direct eliminations.
 Pools of 6 or 7 will be used whenever possible.
 100% of the fencers will be promoted to a DE tableau.
 Direct Elimination Tableau shall be established according to the results of the preliminary pool round.
 Events with fewer than 11 participants may be two rounds of pools to direct eliminations.
-There will be a fence off for third place.
+There will be no fence off for third place.

 We realize that there are many new fencers and parents in these events.
 We would like to recommend that you review the following guides prior to this tournament.
 We believe that they will provide assistance in understanding some likely fencing terms and give you a general understanding as to what to expect at a tournament.
 Guides are a courtesy of fencing.net and the USFA.